kmatsuyo/kmatsuyo.github.io/_pages/about.md

 I am motivated to expand conversations about the ocean beyond institutional settings and make ocean education more accessible.
 The ocean affects the climate, and therefore affects every community.

-I graduated magna cum laude from the University of California, San Diego, where I majored in Oceanic and Atmospheric Sciences and minored in Mathematics.
+I graduated magna cum laude from the University of California, San Diego, with a major in Oceanic and Atmospheric Sciences and a minor in Mathematics.
 In addition to the ocean, I love capoeira, hip hop, tennis, and many forms of art.